neu-rah/atomino/README.md

 Embryonic package for AVR/Arduino programming, its tested only on linux Ubuntu and most likely wont work on any other platform.

-This package depends on console-panel and tool-bar
+This package depends on console-panel, tool-bar and terminal-plus

 Cosa: http://cosa-arduino.blogspot.pt/